Monday, April 4, 2011

 - Mt Townsend, 2209 meters, 2nd highest mountain in Australia

-By the way, a list of all peaks in Australia above 2000 meters (called A2K peaks) and their rankings are in this website:
+By the way, I have compiled a list of all peaks in Australia above 2000 meters, called Paul Ma's A2K peaks.
+The list and the rankings of the peaks are in this website:

 Here is a little known fact ...
 Mt Townsend was once thought to be the highest mountain in Australia.
 At the time, it was called Mt Kosciuszko; and Kosciuszko was called Townsend.
 Later on, when more accurate measurement was made, rather than trying to re-educate the public on the real highest mountain, the NSW Lands Department decided it was easier to simply swap the names instead!!!
 How interesting!!!